SpookyDervish/SpookyShell/README.md

 # SpookyShell
 ### The next best reverse shell.

 SpookyShell is a reverse shell designed for cryber security professionals and red teams.
-SpookyShell has many features for system admins, read teams, and anyone else alike.
+It has many features for system admins, read teams, and anyone else alike.
 SpookyShell is written entirely in python but is designed to be fast non the less.

 ## Features